sPyOpenSource/jcore/README.md

 Current is only support for x86 processors with 32bit memory address.

 ## Future work
-An AI assistence for x86_64, ARM and RiscV processors
+Why an AI assistence for x86_64, ARM and RiscV processors

 # Legal issues
 This Java runtime environment is a clean-room implementation of the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) specification.
 We have not obtained a Java license from Sun and therefore the system can not be called a Java system.